python-versioneer/python-versioneer/README.md

 Versioneer works by adding a special `_version.py` file into your source tree, where your `__init__.py` can import it.
 This `_version.py` knows how to dynamically ask the VCS tool for version information at import time.
-However, when you use "setup.py build" or "setup.py sdist", `_version.py` in the new copy is replaced by a small static file that contains just the generated version data.

-`_version.py` also contains `$Revision$` markers, and the installation process marks `_version.py` to have this marker rewritten with a tag name during the "git archive" command.
+`_version.py` also contains `$Revision$` markers, and the installation process marks `_version.py` to have this marker rewritten with a tag name during the `git archive` command.
 As a result, generated tarballs will contain enough information to get the proper version.

+To allow `setup.py` to compute a version too, a `versioneer.py` is added to the top level of your source tree, next to `setup.py` and the `setup.cfg` that configures it.
+This overrides several distutils/setuptools commands to compute the version when invoked, and changes `setup.py build` and `setup.py sdist` to replace `_version.py` with a small static file that contains just the generated version data.

 ## Installation